Mrtracker-new/InvisioVault/README.md

 But hey, it worked!
 (Sort of.
 Most of the time.
 When the stars aligned.)

 Now, after actually learning how to code properly, I came back to this project like "Wow...
 I really made THIS?"
-So I gave it a complete makeover - separated the frontend and backend, cleaned up the mess, made it actually maintainable, and turned it into something I'm genuinely proud of!
+So I gave it a complete makeover - separated the frontend and backend, cleaned up the mess, made it actually maintainable, added POLYGLOT FILES (because apparently one way to hide files wasn't enough), threw in some password encryption, made it dark mode because my eyes deserve better, and turned it into something I'm genuinely proud of!

 If you're a beginner reading this: **keep going!** Your first project doesn't have to be perfect.
 Mine certainly wasn't.
 Just build stuff, break things, and learn along the way.
 That's how we all started! 💪